 Thank you for choosing Providence Health Plan.
 We look forward to meeting your health care needs.
-The following is a brief outline of several key aspects of your HSA Qualified Large Group Plan.
+The following is a brief outline of several key aspects of your Personal Option Large Group Plan.

 - Some capitalized terms have special meanings.
-Please see section 14, Definitions. - In this handbook, Providence Health Plan is referred to as "we," "us" or "our."
-Members enrolled under this HSA Qualified Plan are referred to as "you" or "your." - Coverage under this HSA Qualified Plan is provided through: - Our Providence Signature Network Providers located in our Service Area; - Our national Network Providers; and - Out-of-Network Providers. - Members will generally have lower out-of-pocket expenses when you obtain Covered Services from Network Providers.
-Members may, however, obtain most Covered Services from Out-of-Network Providers, but that option will result in higher out-of-pocket expenses.
-Please see section 4 and your Benefit Summary for additional information. - Some Services are covered only under your In-Network benefits: - Tobacco Use Cessation Services, as specified in section 4.1.8; - Virtual Visits, as specified in section 4.3.2; - E-visit Services, as specified in section 4.3.3; - Temporomandibular Joint (TMJ) Services, as specified in section 4.12.7; - Human Organ/Tissue Transplant Services, as specified in section 4.13; - Prescription Drug Services, as specified in section 4.11; - Any supplemental Benefit included with your Plan that is designated as In-Network only, as specified in section 13; and - Any item listed in your Benefit Summary as "Not Covered" Out-of-Network. - Coverage is provided in full for most preventive Services when those Services are received from specified Network Providers.
-See your Benefit Summary for additional information. - All Members are encouraged to choose a Primary Care Provider who will provide preventive and primary care Services and coordinate other care in a convenient and cost-effective manner. - A printable directory of Network Providers in our Service Area is available at ProvidenceHealthPlan.com.
-Members without Internet access or who would like a hard copy of our Provider Directory may contact Customer Service for assistance. - Certain Covered Services require an approved Prior Authorization, as specified in section 3.5. - Coverage limitations and exclusions apply to certain Services, as stated in sections 3, 4, and 5 and the Benefit Summary. - Coverage under this Plan is available 24 hours a day, seven days a week and during periods of domestic or foreign travel. - All Covered Services are subject to the provisions, limitations and exclusions that are specified in this Plan.
-You should read the provisions, limitation and exclusions before seeking Covered Services because not all health care services are covered by this Plan. - The Group Contract for this Plan consists of this Member Handbook plus the Employer/Group Agreement, Rate Summary, Benefit Summaries, any Endorsements and amendments that accompany these documents, and those policies maintained by Providence Health Plan which clarify any of these documents.
+Please see section 14, Definitions. - ➤ In this handbook, your Personal Option Large Group Plan is referred to as "Large Group Plan" or "Plan." - ➤ In this handbook, Providence Health Plan is referred to as "we," "us" or "our."
+Members enrolled under this Plan are referred to as "you" or "your." - Coverage under this Large Group Plan is provided through: - Our Providence Signature Network of In-Network Providers located in our Service Area; and - Our national In-Network Providers. - ➤ Covered Services must be obtained from In-Network Providers, with the following exceptions: - Emergency Services and Urgent Care Services, as specified in sections 4.5; - Covered Services received by an enrolled Out-of-Area Dependent, as specified in section 3.7.2; and - Covered Services delivered by an Out-of-Network Provider when those Services have been approved in advance through the Prior Authorization procedures specified in section 3.5. - All Members are encouraged to choose a Primary Care Provider who will provide preventive and primary care Services and coordinate other care in a convenient and cost-effective manner. - A printable directory of In-Network Providers in our Service Area and our national In-Network Providers is available at http://phppd.providence.org/.
+Members without Internet access or who would like a hard copy of our Provider Directory may contact Customer Service for assistance. - > Certain Covered Services require an approved Prior Authorization, as specified in section 3.5. - ➤ Coverage limitations and exclusions apply to certain Services, as stated in sections 3, 4, 5 and the Benefit Summary. - ➤ Coverage under this Large Group Plan is available 24 hours a day, seven days a week and during periods of domestic or foreign travel. - All Covered Services are subject to the provisions, limitations and exclusions that are specified in this Plan.
+You should read the provisions, limitations and exclusions before seeking Covered Services because not all health care services are covered by this Plan. - ➤ The Group Contract for this Plan consists of this Member Handbook plus the Employer/Group Agreement, Rate Summary, Benefit Summaries, any Endorsements and amendments that accompany these documents, and those policies maintained by Providence Health Plan which clarify any of these documents.
 In the event of any conflict between these documents, they are to be interpreted in the following order of priority: (1) Endorsements and amendments, (2) Employer/Group Agreement, (3) Member Handbook, (4) Benefit Summary, (5) Rate Summary, and (6) applicable Providence Health Plan policies.